What Does a Hiring Manager Do

 May 10, 2024

-Have you ever wondered what a hiring manager does, or are you looking to transition into the fiekd?
+Have you ever wondered what a hiring manager does, looking to employ one, or maybe even looking to transition into the field?

 Along with critical recruitment and talent acquisition roles, hiring managers play a pivotal role in shaping a company's workforce, identifying top talent that aligns with the company culture while building and promoting your employer brand.